kiad4631/Persian-Document-Classification/README.md

-To train this model, first of all, the data should be convert to .txt file and then some [cleaning steps](https://github.com/Davari393/Persian-Document-Classification/tree/master/clean_data) be done on it.
+To train this model, first of all, the data should be convert to .txt file and then some cleaning steps be done on it[here](https://github.com/Davari393/Persian-Document-Classification/tree/master/clean_data).
 Then the final text file is given to the model and is trained.
 You can download pre-trained embeddings of the 166,000 documents hamshahri from [here](https://drive.google.com/open?id=1vmdgHgNje5r18VpZ2xf2cbdu5l_bfOXd) or train it and classifier with [_train_gensim&classifier.py_](https://github.com/Davari393/Persian-Document-Classification/tree/master/gensim) code.

 ## Pytext
 PyText is a deep-learning based NLP modeling framework built on PyTorch.